exaexa/better-mff-thesis/README.md

 ## License?

-Everything in this repository is released into the public domain, not encumbered by any kind of copyright at all.

 Parts of the code (esp. the title page) are based on the original template (available from the faculty website) by Martin Mareš, Arnošt Komárek, and Michal Kulich.
 (Thanks!)

+University and faculty logos are a property of the respective universities and faculties.

+Everything else in this repository is released into the public domain, not encumbered by any kind of copyright at all.